Overview of cluster

 esrumcont01fl

-* The container node is made available as a compute node when not in use.
+* The container node is used as a compute node when not being used to run containers.

 The nodes all run Red Hat Enterprise Linux 8 and a range of scientific and other software is made available using environment modules.
-Missing software can be requested via UCPH-IT.
+Missing software can be requested via UCPH-IT and/or data-analytics.
+See the Requesting software modules section for more information.

-Access is managed on a per-project level, and is administrated by the individual project owners, with each project folder containing a standard set of sub-folders (apps, data, people, scratch).
+Access is managed on a per-project level, and is administered by the individual project owners, with each project folder containing a standard set of sub-folders (apps, data, people, scratch).

 Datasets used by several projects may be made available via read-only network shares.
 As with projects, access is administered by the data owner.